NOAA-OWP/inundation-mapping/tools/calibration-db/README.md

 1. Copy `/config/calb_db_keys_template.env` and rename it to a name of your choice (ie: `calb_db_keys.env` or whatever).
 We recommend saving the file outside the fim source code folder for security purposes.

 2. Update the values in the new .env file.
 	Note: The `CALIBRATION_DB_HOST` is the computer/server where the docker container is physically running.
 This may be your server name, but can also be a different server if you like.
 One calibration database service can be shared by multiple other servers, each with their own FIM source code folders (a "client" if you will).
-Each "client" server can have it's own calib_db_keys.env file and/or can share the .env with other servers.  ie) dev-1 and prod-1 can share a .env file if they have a shared drive.
+Each "client" server can have it's own calb_db_keys.env file and/or can share the .env with other servers.  ie) dev-1 and prod-1 can share a .env file if they have a shared drive.

 3. Start the service from the /tools/calibration-db directory of the server that will run the calibration database service.
    Using a bash terminal window, run
-	  `docker-compose --env-file {path to .env file}/{your key file name} up --build -d` ie) docker-compose --env-file /my_server/config/calib_db_keys.env up --build -d
+	  `docker-compose --env-file {path to .env file}/{your key file name} up --build -d` ie) docker-compose --env-file /my_server/config/calb_db_keys.env up --build -d

 	   - If you get an error of permissions denied, you might need to upgrade the permissions to your calibration-db folder.
 From your /tools directory, run `chmod -R 777 calibration-db` (yes..
 777).
 You may need to add the word "sudo" at the front of the command, depending on your system configuration.
 	   - If you get an error saying `command not found: docker compose`, you may need to install it via `sudo apt install docker-compose` or check your system configuration.